-The first logical reaction to severe dental pain would be to see the dentist as soon as possible, however, in some cases you can’t get to your dentist right away.
-You might be travelling, or not willing to experiment with another dental office.
+The first logical reaction to severe dental pain would be to see the dentist as soon as possible, however, in some cases, you can’t get to your dentist right away.
+You might be traveling, or not willing to experiment with another dental office.
 In the meantime, you need something to relieve the discomfort.
 Check out these dental pain mitigating tips and see which one works best for you.

 Two Ways to Stop a Toothache

-The first approach focuses on reducing inflammation, while the second is centred on interrupting the ‘pain’ signals from the injury to the brain.
+The first approach focuses on reducing inflammation, while the second is centered on interrupting the ‘pain’ signals from the injury to the brain.
 The first goal can be accomplished by applying a cold pack or a bag of frozen vegetables to the side of your face, using a piece of cloth as a comfort buffer.
 You can also blunt the pain signals by taking anti-inflammatory medication, such as ibuprofen.
 Read the product label and continue taking the medication every few hours.
 If you stop taking the medicine the moment the pain abates, the inflammation is likely to return in a couple of hours.

-Among the easiest and the most common pain alleviating methods is rinsing your mouth with a solution of salt and hot water to draw out the fluids from the gums that cause the irritation.
+Among the easiest and the most common pain-alleviating methods is rinsing your mouth with a solution of salt and hot water to draw out the fluids from the gums that cause the irritation.
 Another effective solution that can be found in almost every home is a hydrogen peroxide rinse.
 You can use it by itself or diluted in water.
 A cotton ball soaked in liquor and applied to the affected area is a good way to apply this popular pain reliever, as it is swishing whiskey, scotch, or vodka.
-Known for its ability to reduce swelling and soreness, chewing fresh peppermint leaves can help with the dental pain as well.
-Peppermint extract or peppermint tea can be used in the same way as alcohol, applied with a cotton ball or by swishing.
+Known for its ability to reduce swelling and soreness, chewing fresh peppermint leaves can help with dental pain as well.
+Peppermint extract or peppermint tea can be used in the same way as alcohol, applied with a cotton ball, or by swishing.

 The Nature of Dental Pain

 According to Australian Dental Statistics, among people with serious oral problems, 9 out of 10 patients experience pain or discomfort.
 Oral pain can be caused by a variety of issues, some of which, if left unattended, might turn into complications that can lead to loss of a tooth and supporting bone.
-These include tooth decay, a damaged filling, infected gums or sometimes, pain is the result of an orthodontic treatment with a fixed appliance.
+These include tooth decay, a damaged filling, infected gums, or sometimes, pain is the result of an orthodontic treatment with a fixed appliance.
 If the latter is the case, sometimes a less invasive orthodontic solution is called for.
 Already widely popular in every corner of the globe, removable clear plastic aligners are especially popular with the younger population.
 If you live in a wider Sydney area, check out this orthodontic clinic specialized in invisalign in Maroubra and ask for a second opinion.

 Less Known Natural Pain Relievers